If you have a question that is not answered below, please Contact Us.

 For TCE, there are also risk-based action levels.
 These are used by regulatory agencies to determine when quick mitigation measures are needed to protect the health of sensitive populations, such as pregnant women.

 • To be exposed to TCE, there needs to be an exposure pathway or a way to directly contact the TCE.
 There is no way to come into contact with TCE in soil since the shopping center is paved and/or covered with buildings.
-The only way to encounter TCE is through breathing outdoor air which contains trace amounts in urban environments or indoor air which may contain TCE from soil gas from past aerospace operations conducted on-site.
+The only way to encounter TCE is through breathing outdoor air which contains trace amounts in urban environments or indoor air which may contain TCE from soil vapor from past aerospace operations conducted on-site.

 • According to the Agency for Toxic Substances and Disease Registry (ATSDR), TCE in the blood stream can cross the placenta and enter the developing baby.
 A pregnant woman’s exposure to TCE during the first two to eight weeks of pregnancy, when the baby’s heart is developing, can increase the chance of having a baby born with a birth defect of the heart.
 Most babies exposed to TCE during pregnancy will be born with normal hearts, and having a baby with a birth defect of the heart does not mean there was exposure to TCE.
 For more information from ATSDR, click HERE.